Science in the Qur’an?

 Does that last conclusion contradict modern scientific knowledge?

-Before you find answers for the previous questions that satisfy you, remember please that you must be objective.
+Before you find satisfactory answers for the previous questions, remember please that you must be objective.
 Do not try to figure out how to distort, twist, and “re-interpret” the data, so that they accommodate your theory that the Qur’an can have no error because it came out of Allah’s mind, because that’s exactly what we want to examine if it’s true.
 Put the data first, accept them for what they are, and then objectively conclude whatever follows naturally from them.
 Here is an example of “reinterpreting” the data: “By ‘seven heavens’ the Qur’an means starting from the Earth’s atmosphere and extending all the way to the rest of the universe!”
 My answer: First, in that case, as I said, you’ll have to explain why the stars are not just above our heads, in the “lowest heaven”, in the Earth’s troposphere (where the clouds are).
 And second, please read §1.5.1 further below, to see that “heaven” cannot refer to the “rest of the universe” in the Qur’an.
 Another example: “By ‘lowest’ the Qur’an means the farthest from us, because that is the heaven nearest to Allah!”
 My answer: Oh, I didn’t know that Allah is a physical entity, standing just outside our universe!
 (Let alone that “outside our universe” makes no physical sense.)
 Are you willing to admit that your Allah is physical?
 That is the concession that you’ll have to make if you claim that the stars are “near Allah”.
 In any case, just look at the other instances where the word “lowest” is used in the Qur’an, besides verse 37:6, to see what its meaning is.
 Don’t imagine new meanings of words whenever it suits you (that’s the “twisting of data” that I’m talking about) so that you accommodate your theory.

 Evidence that corroborates the second theory is that the Qur’an never talks about things that today can be seen with the telescope, and can’t be seen with the unaided eye.
 Why doesn’t the Qur’an make even the slightest, most indirect reference to galaxies?
 If we think of the world (the universe) from a large-scale perspective — and certainly Allah is able to do that — then we’ll conclude it is made of galaxies.
 Why are galaxies conspicuously absent from such a supposedly “wise” text?
 You might answer that Allah should say things in such a way so that he was understood by the Bedouins of Muhammad’s time.
 Yes, but since Allah is “all-wise”, certainly he should be able to say things so that they were both understood by the Bedouins, and impress us today, making indirect reference to things that couldn’t be seen back then, such as galaxies, nebulas, planetary nebulas, pulsars, black holes, quasars, and a host of other astronomical objects.
 Allah wouldn’t have to talk about all of them; just an indirect (but clear) reference to one of them would persuade us today that the first of the above two theories is correct.
 Here, it is so easy that even I can do it: Allah could have said, “See ye not how we have created enormous swarms of stars, and made the swarms twisting and turning?”
 That should have sounded innocent enough to the Bedouins because, with a little bit of imagination, one can see the constellations of stars on the night sky as “twisting and turning”.
 But we, today, would have understood that by “twisting and turning swarms of stars” Allah was referring to galaxies; and I, personally, would immediately become a pious Muslim.
 However, Allah made no such astonishing statement, which would both pass unnoticed by the ancient Muslims, and impress us immensely today.